-One of the biggest advances in the last five years in golf technology has been in the realm of golf swing analyzation and shot-tracking.
+One of the biggest advances in the last five years in golf technology has been in the realm of golf swing analysis and shot-tracking.

-This being said, there are several companies looking to bring these technologies within reach of the average golfer.
+This being said, several companies are looking to bring these technologies within reach of the average golfer.